IT infrastructure intelligence: from multicloud to hybrid cloud

-The security threat to IT infrastructure continues to grow.
+The security threat to IT infrastructure intelligence continues to grow.
 Despite ongoing investments in cybersecurity technology, a large proportion of successful attacks can be attributed to known vulnerabilities and shadow IT initiatives.

 In addition, the attack surface expands as organizations embark on hybrid cloud and IoT projects and therefore have a larger set of infrastructure to manage.